fluidos-project/fluidos-node-dashboard/server/README.md

 - GET `api/metrics`: Retrieves metrics associated with all nodes in the cluster.

 - GET `/api/configmaps/{name}`: Retrieves info associated with a specific ConfigMap.

+- PUT `/api/nodes/addFluidosNode`: It updates the ConfigMap `fluidos-network-manager-config` to add a new Fluidos Node provider through IP+Port.
+- PUT `api/nodes/deleteFluidosNode/{index:[0-9]+}`: It updates the ConfigMap `fluidos-network-manager-config` to remove a Fluidos Node provider.